 How WRL Compares

-A factual comparison of WRL with other web archiving and evidence tools.
+A factual comparison of WRL with other web archiving and evidence tools, including criteria where WRL is not the strongest option.
 Each cell reflects publicly documented capabilities as of March 2026.
 If something has changed, open an issue.

 Notes